 - Left turns

 When it comes to right of way, it’s better to be a giver than a taker.
 You can’t go around taking right of way all willy-nilly, but you also shouldn’t just give it away all the time either – or you’ll never get anywhere.
 Think of it as a compromise.
 If acting in a way that doesn’t follow basic traffic rules, such as giving right of way when it is clearly yours to take, then you could cause driver confusion, which can cause an accident.

 The last thing to remember about right of way is that you should always yield right of way to emergency vehicles.
 They’ve got forever dibs on right of way.
 If you see emergency lights flashing, pull over and let them pass no matter what.
 They’ve got important places to be.
-(Yes, a lot more important than that episode of The Bachelor that you’re rushing home to.
+(Yes, a lot more important than that TV show you’re rushing home to).

 While right of way rules aren’t complicated, they’re very important to know and understand in order to be a safe driver.
 A large portion of deciding when it’s your turn to go is simple logic.
 Take some time to check out our videos on the different rules for different intersections so you can feel 100% on the road and have a safe drive wherever you’re going.